OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-07.md

 ## 2 Chronicles 7:15

-Now My eyes will be open and My ears attentive to the prayer offered in this place.
+Henceforth, My eyes shall be open and My ears attentive to the prayers made in this place.

 ---